glnmario/glnmario.github.io/index.md

 These models can be evaluated in tasks such as dialogue modelling, semantic and pragmatic parsing, probabilistic language modelling, and representation learning.
 In future, I would also like to explore the areas of cognitive linguistics and sociolinguistics.

 ## My work
+- Semi-supervised emotion lexicon expansion with label propagation. _To appear in the CLIN Journal_
-- Mario Giulianelli, Jack Harding, Florian Mohnert, Dieuwke Hupkes, and Willem Zuidema.
+- [[PDF](https://arxiv.org/pdf/1808.08079.pdf)] Mario Giulianelli, Jack Harding, Florian Mohnert, Dieuwke Hupkes, and Willem Zuidema.
 2018.
-Under the hood: using diagnostic classifiers to investigate and improve how language models track agreement information. _To appear at the EMNLP Workshop on Analyzing and Interpreting Neural Networks for NLP_.
+Under the Hood: Using Diagnostic Classifiers to Investigate and Improve how Language Models Track Agreement Information. _EMNLP Workshop on Analyzing and Interpreting Neural Networks for NLP_
 - [[PDF](https://arxiv.org/pdf/1708.03910.pdf)] Semi-supervised emotion lexicon expansion with label propagation and specialized word embeddings. _Bachelor's thesis._
 - Evaluating the syntactic competence of RAN language models.
 - Extraction of event graphs from Kafka’s short stories.